 Another misstep is speaking to the bus company’s insurance carrier.
 Ideally, these companies would help you take care of everything you lost, but the reality is they’re out to save money.
-Avoid speaking with insurance representatives until you’ve had a chance to consult with a Bay Area attorney experienced in bus accidents.
+Avoid speaking with insurance representatives until you’ve had a chance to consult with an attorney experienced in bus accidents.

-The Best Bus Accident Attorneys in the Bay Area For Your Case
+The Best Bus Accident Attorneys For Your Case

 An attorney can help you with:

 - Lost wages

 - Ongoing care

 - Transportation costs going to and from medical appointments

 - Pain and suffering

 The Barnes Firm brings their clients decades of experience resolving all types of vehicle crashes that resulted in bodily injuries, including bus crashes.
 Their services can benefit your case by letting you heal while they take on negotiations and trial preparation.
 Their courteous and compassionate team understands the trauma you’ve experienced because of needless negligence and they’ll work tirelessly to help you through this time of healing and recovery.

 The Barnes Firm’s bus accident attorneys don’t ask for any fees until they win your case so you can put aside worries about any further financial strain.
 Recognized members of the Million Dollar Advocates Forum, The Barnes Firm also has a track record of success, and they’ve recovered multi-million dollar settlements for their clients.
 Learn more about how their seasoned bus accident team can help you by contacting them today.